Table of Contents

 What is bruxism?

-Teeth grinding, also called bruxism, is the conscious or unconscious grinding of teeth.
-It happens, most often, in children, and it may be something you’ve heard from your child at night.
+Teeth grinding, also called bruxism, is the conscious or unconscious grinding or clenching of teeth.
+It happens most often in children.
 About 20% to 30% of children grind their teeth, usually while asleep.
+You may have heard your child doing it at night.
 Sometimes, children will grind their teeth during the day when they feel anxious.
-The good news is, most children will eventually stop grinding their teeth, particularly around the time they lose their baby teeth.
+The good news is, most children will eventually stop grinding their teeth.
+This often happens around the time they lose their baby teeth.

 What are the symptoms of bruxism?

-Physical symptoms are usually related to the teeth and jaw, and are not serious.
-Teeth might look worn and chipped.
+Physical symptoms are usually related to the teeth and jaw.

 - eating disorders